cloudfoundry-attic/cf-docs/source/docs/running/managing-users/index.md

 ## Creating users

-1. Refer to your deployment manifest for the email and password of an admin user.
+1. Use the credentials of an admin user created using uaac as above, or Refer to your deployment manifest for the email and password of an admin user.
 The user will be under the `uaa: scim` section.
 Refer to the bottom of this [example manifest](../deploying-cf/vsphere/cloud-foundry-example-manifest.html) as an example.

 2. Create a new user with the username and password in the manifest.
 <pre class="terminal">